Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Watch: How to Create Online Training Courses

-Before settling on a topic, it’s important to do user research, identify gaps in existing courses, and analyze the interests and needs of your intended audience.
+Before settling on a topic, make sure you conduct user research, identify gaps in existing courses, and analyze the interests and needs of your target audience.

 - Self-paced courses

 - Hybrid courses (a combination of self-paced and instructor-led)

 Your choice of course type should depend on your goals and target audience.
 For instance, a self-paced course would be ideal if you want to provide maximum flexibility to your learners.
 In contrast, an instructor-led course would better suit learners who prefer a more structured learning experience.